Starman7312/internet_radio/README.md

 An internet-based radio player, using the VLC framework to stream the radio

 Setup:
 • Install VLC media player (https://www.videolan.org/vlc/)
 • May already be installed in some OS's (e.g. Linux)

+Then:

     • Windows:
         • Install the vlc python library via this command line: pip install python-vlc